daniel70125/Levelset/README.md

 You will also see any lint errors in the console.

 # Running Nodemon
-After you've ran NPM I to install the dependecies you can use Nodemon to start the server located in the 'server' folder titled 'index.js'.
+After you've ran 'npm install' to install the dependecies you can use Nodemon to start the server located in the 'server' folder titled 'index.js'.

 ### `npm test`